 Lisa Deputie – Director of Prevention Initiatives – Metro Area

-Lisa Deputie joined MCCC in July 2014.
-As the Director of Violence Prevention Initiatives for the Metro Area, she promotes MCCC’s preventive initiatives by coordinating outreach efforts and collaborating with other community partners.
+As the Director of Prevention Initiatives for the Metro Area, Lisa promotes MCCC’s preventive initiatives by coordinating outreach efforts and collaborating with other community partners.
 Lisa builds relationships with other agencies, organizations, and systems to assist in efforts to stop child abuse and neglect before it starts.
 Lisa is a member of MCCC’S Public Policy Committee and The Children’s Justice Initiative (CJI) and she is very passionate about working with systems to create fair and equitable systems change.
 Before she joined MCCC’s staff, Lisa was a participant in MCCC’s Parent Leadership for Child Safety and Permanency (PLCSP) Team and a contracted partner.

 Lisa has had countless education and trainings in the Human Service field.
 She cares about parents’ rights and building communities and raises her voice to help under-served and unprivileged communities thrive by holding systems accountable for creating safe environments for all.
 Lisa has also mentored parents with open child protection cases, supporting and advocating on behalf of parents.
 She helps parents understand the Child Protection system and bridge gaps with case workers to foster healthy and respectful relationships.
 Lisa works with parents for the betterment of the children, which leads to broken cycles.

 651.523.0099 ext.
 115